 Maintaining

-At least twice a year, but preferably before every semester:
+At least once a year, but preferably before every semester:

-- Check whether your links are still active in your guides.
+- Manually check whether your links are still active in your guides.

-- Text links—manually check by opening each link and confirming they work; or by using a free link checker service such as W3C Link Checker (remember—you'll have to enter the URL for each page of your guide with text links).
+- Text links—check by opening each link and confirming they work; or by using a free link checker service such as W3C Link Checker (remember—you'll have to enter the URL for each page of your guide with text links).

 - Critically review your guides to see whether they're still serving their purpose, are effective in executing their learning objectives, and if their pedagogy is still sound.